TessellateDataScience/SpeechFluidDynamics/README.md

-# Fluid-dynamic characteristics of speech-driven flows of the most-common natural languages
+# Speech-driven aerosol distribution of common natural languages
-This research will aim to qualify and ultimately gain a grasp of the fluid dynamic characteristics of airflow out of a person's mouth while speaking.

-Focus will be on the flow's turbulent properties downstream, such as distance of the jet propagation for varying time.
-The most spoken languages, globally, will be considered, including: English, Mandarin, Hindi, and Spanish.
-The change of these properties for varying speaking loudness (dB) will also be investigated.
+Within this investigation we attempt to generalise the trajectories of aerosols out of a person's mouth when speaking.
+Similar to another research group [1] we employ an e-cigarette method where the vapour-based 'cloud' produced allows visualisation of these aerosols' (particle) dynamics produced from the mouth.

+Our motivation is primarily validation of a complementary investigation employing Computational Fluid Dynamics.
+We are particularly interested in the speech-driven 'jet' that arises, with focus on the spatial distribution of particles within the jet at ~ 1 metre downstream of the jet source.

+We are focussing on the distribution when speaking common words & phrases in the English language.
+Although we're also interested in other common languages such as Chinese, Indian, Spanish, we suspect native speakers would better represent the particle dynamics of those countries' citizens, generally.

+For our English investigation, we include the following aspects after consideration of linguistic data [2,3]:
+	- 500 most common words,
+	- Phrases/sentences containing predominantly these words,
+	- Varying speech loudness.

 Once an adequate picture of the dynamics is constructed, attention then can shift to applying this insight towards designing more effective Personal Protective Equipment (see our [CFD research](https://github.com/TessellateDataScience/faceShieldOptimisations)).